The Accounting Seed Cash Flow statement is a tool to report on cash coming in and out of your business.

-Please note if you are activating this feature after your initial Go Live the feature cannot generate a Cash Flow Statement until the accounting year following the year you activate the feature.
+Note: If you are activating this feature after your initial Go Live, the feature cannot generate a Cash Flow Statement until the accounting year following the year you activate the feature.
 This is because all cash related transactions (Cash Disbursements, Cash Receipts and Journal Entries to a cash account) in a fiscal year are required to be tagged with a Cash Flow category in order to generate a Cash Flow Statement.

 Enable Cash Flow Statement